 We have various multifaceted and complex relationships with our servicers and sellers.
 This complexity increased as a result of the economic conditions experienced in 2007 and the periods that followed and as a result of disputes regarding various matters, including responsibility for deteriorations in the value of mortgage loans and mortgage securities.
 We purchase a significant portion of our mortgage loans from several lenders.
 These lenders are among the largest mortgage loan originators in the U.S. Further, we have many other relationships with these parties or their affiliates, including as counterparties to debt funding and derivative transactions.
-As discussed in more detail below, these various relationships can create circumstances, including disputes, that result in interests and incentives that are or may be inconsistent with or adverse to the interests of holders of mortgage securities, including the Certificates.
+These various relationships can create circumstances, including disputes, that result in interests and incentives that are or may be inconsistent with or adverse to the interests of holders of mortgage securities, including the Certificates.